 Often it's the only way to experience firsthand how valuable it is to monitor your credit and how useful these services can be for doing just that.
 There's no obligation and you're able to cancel anytime during their free trial period.

 Won't signing up for a credit monitoring services hurt my credit?

-No. Consumers have the right to look at their credit report without it affecting their credit or credit score.
+No. Consumers have the right to look at their free credit report without it affecting their credit or credit score.
 When you request your credit report it's called a "consumer pull" and has no affect on your credit.
 Only when you ask a possible creditor to inquire about your credit can it affect your score.
 For example, if you go out looking for a new car and you let a dealership request a copy of your credit report, that could affect your credit score because it implies you're looking to open new lines of credit.